awesomemotive/wpforms-n8n-nodes/README.md

 npm run lintfix
 ```

+## Publishing

+We are publishing automatically to npm each time a tag is pushed in the repo.
+Alongside that, a GitHub Release is also created.

 ## More information

 Refer to our [documentation on creating nodes](https://docs.n8n.io/integrations/creating-nodes/) for detailed information on building your own nodes.